denotalabs/v1-periphery/contracts/README.md

 2. **Hook Specific**
 - Every Nota uses the hook-encoded variables such as settlement delay, administrator, etc

+### Fee Structures
+1. **Fixed Fees**
+    - Implement fixed fee structures for transactions.
+    - Example: Charge a fixed fee for each transaction.

+2. **Dynamic Fees**
+    - Implement dynamic fee structures based on caller, action, or other conditions.
+    - Example: Charge different fees based on the type of action performed or the user's role.

+#### Use-cases
+- Implementing a flexible fee system that adjusts based on user actions or roles.

 ## Example Implementations
 ### [BaseHook.sol](./BaseHook.sol)